 Katy, CEO | Author | Lawyer | Speaker | Board Member.
 Aid Companies Build Stronger Brands & Cultivate Human/Employee Potential

-I’ve been featured in the ABA Law Practice Magazine, ABA Journal, Investment Lawyer, Simple Steps Real Change Magazine, and other prominent publications, as well as TV.
+I’ve been featured in the ABA Law Practice Magazine, ABA Journal, Investment Lawyer, Simple Steps Real Change Magazine, and other prominent publications, as well as on TV.

-There are always lifecycles to contracts and the key is figuring out: a) who does what and b) what software can support this process easiest and most cost-effectively.
+There are always lifecycles to contracts, and the key is figuring out a) who does what and b) what software can support this process easiest and most cost-effectively.
 As with any kind of growth process, answering that first question regarding proper human capital/talent usage is the hardest one (i.e., who does what).

 5. Avoids Possible Issues Between Parties

 Nicole Hudson, Leadership and Adaptability to Take Care of Yourself and Your Teams will be How this Period Defines Your Company.